tommarvin/cloud-fundamentals-project/README.md

 Trello Board:
-Again, to give me further clarity of what I wanted to include in my project, I created a trello board where I could move each task along as I either began or completed it.
+To give me further clarity of what I should be doing at a given time or rather what to include in my project, I created a trello board where I could move each task along as I either began or completed it.

 ![image](https://user-images.githubusercontent.com/80106830/111927254-094b4a00-8aa8-11eb-9473-5ed353b17fc0.png)